PaddyQuinn/InstaGroups/README.txt

    whether the Instagram post being displayed is based on a user or based on a tag or location, it is still the exact same type of data and thus should be displayed the same.
+-> On all searches the page autoscrolls to where the results start, again with simplicity for the user in mind.
+-> It is impossible to view the recent media of private users but my user interface handles this.
+It simply displays the API error message that is returned as it does any time an API error is returned.
 -> The titles in the navbar are icons to go along with the minimalist design but each is very clear as to what it represents.